andreygubarev/molecule-qemu/README.md

 # `molecule-qemu`

 The development of the Molecule QEMU driver was motivated by the author's choice of the Apple M1 as their primary development machine.
-They wanted to test Ansible roles on the Apple M1 but preferred not to rely on Docker for testing due to challenges with Docker's systemd support.
+He wanted to test Ansible roles on the Apple M1 but preferred not to rely on `Docker` for testing due to challenges with Docker's `systemd` support.
+Author never liked to install supplementary software such as `Vagrant` and `VirtualBox` on their development machine.
+Author is aware of `libvirt` and `virt-manager` but their complexity and the lack of support was frustrating.

 Supported platforms:
 * MacOS 13.x (aaarch64)